Constitution of the New Zealand Historical Association Incorporated

 6.1 The role of the Executive and the Council shall be to undertake the orderly conduct of the Association’s affairs on a regular basis and without limiting the generality of the foregoing they shall be responsible for organising the regular conferences as well as the Annual General Meeting of the Association.

-6.2 The Executive of the Association shall be the President, the Secretary and the Treasurer, each elected for a two-year term by a simple majority of those present at the Annual General Meeting of the Association.
+6.2 The Executive of the Association shall be the President, the Secretary, Webconvenor and the Treasurer, each elected for a two-year term by a simple majority of those present at the Annual General Meeting of the Association.
+In the event of the resignation of a member of the Executive between Annual General meetings, the Executive shall appoint a replacement.

 6.3 No Executive of the Association shall serve more than two consecutive terms of two years.